acornsoftuk/xllify-demo/README.md

 # xllify-demo

-> We're not yet public.
-This is just a preview.

 This repo demonstrates using [xllify.com](https://xllify.com) by implementing some simple custom functions in Luau.
 The xllify service handles the build and packaging process.
 An .xll file for Windows Excel is attached when a release is created in this repo.

-A good way to get started is to [fork this repo](https://github.com/acornsoftuk/xllify-demo/fork).
+A good way to get started is to [fork this repo](https://github.com/acornsoftuk/xllify-demo/fork) (remember to enable actions in your fork.)

 For more information about the action, see https://github.com/acornsoftuk/xllify-build or the workflow in this repo.